ankit7540/nsdhw_20sp/proposal/ankit7540/proposal.rst

 microscope is important (as in my reasearch).
 Determination of this volume by theoretical modelling is the aim of the present work.
 Applications of this volume are numerous, such as, estimation of intrinsic property of molecules to give some signal, which can be determined if the concentration in a liquid and the confocal volume is known.

 General scheme of a confocal microscope is given below.
+(Image from Olympus microscopy)

 .. image:: cfm.png
     :width: 220px